These Additions are six in number, comprising 107 verses not occurring in

 which "has had the effect of making them unintelligible".

-Revised Version of the Apocrypha they are gathered together under the title:
+In the Revised Version of the Apocrypha they are gathered together under the

-Rest of the Chapters of the Book of Esther, which are found neither in the
+"The Rest of the Chapters of the Book of Esther, which are found neither

 Our first task must be to consider each addition in relation to the context